pluralsight/guides/in-review/ruby-ruby-on-rails/dual-authentication-using-devise-and-jwt/article.md

 end
 ```
-The command has to take the user's e-mail and password and return the user if the credentials match.
+The command takes the user's e-mail and password and return the user if the credentials match.
 Here is how this can be done:
 ```ruby
 # app/commands/authenticate_user.rb